nokotamustang/Python3DEngines/README.md

 ### mgl/ground_2 - Ground rendering with a 'height map'

-Rendering a simple ground plane with a texture and a height map.
+Rendering a simple ground plane with a texture and a height map from an image.

 ![Screenshots](./screenshots/mgl_ground2.PNG)

 ### mgl/ground_3 - Ground and grass rendering

 I've combined several techniques to render the ground plane with a height map, and calculating normals for lighting.

-The grass is placed on the triangles of the ground plane, and the grass is affected by the height map.
+The grass is placed on the triangles of the ground plane, and so the grass moves with the ground heights.

 ![Screenshots](./screenshots/mgl_ground3.PNG)